 I was dying.
 That much was certain.
-The rest is fiction.’
+The rest is fiction.
 1

-Recurring themes in my conceptual practice are memory and memorial and fragment and trace.
+Recurring themes in Kirwan’s conceptual practice are memory and memorial and fragment and trace.
 The idea of the trace as a mark that has barely been made or that may disappear, and asks was something there, and was something left behind?
 This involves the pursuit of that which is apparently elusive; not necessarily in order to achieve a goal at the end but to consider the thing that cannot be held.

 This dynamic process of thinking that is both self-defined and simultaneously defining itself is at the core of Kirwan’s practice which opens up questions about the relation between the finite and infinite, unity and chaos.

-My own use of the fragment acknowledges and explores the partial nature of the fragment as a shard of memory oscillating between past and present.
-The work questions time, space and existence through an enquiry into what is memory and how might it function and be represented.
+Kirwan acknowledges and explores the partial nature of the fragment as a shard of memory which oscillates between past and present.
+Her work questions time, space and existence through an enquiry into what is memory and how might it function and be represented.
 Central to this, is the question of how is time in itself memorial and memory?
 Drawing on her own experience of sudden traumatic loss and widowhood, Kirwan’s performances generally involve the enactment of pointless tasks such as measuring the water in the sea with buckets.
 Seemingly endless repetitions emphasise the absurd but for Kirwan also, are a kind of practice of the philosophical fragment.

-1. Simon Critchley, Memory Theatre: (Fitzcarraldo, Editions, London, England 2014) p.7.
+1 Simon Critchley, : (Fitzcarraldo, Editions, London, England 2014) , p.7.